mtimmerm/cadbook/README.md

 2. It still sucks.
 I made this for me so I could design parts and easily tweak them iteratively.
 It doesn't do everything you want.
 I will only add features or improvements when I need them.
 But... you're a coder, right?
 I am happy to consider PRs.

 3. There is no support.
-I think you for any bug reports, but I'm not gonna be in a hurry to fix them.
+I thank you for any bug reports, but I'm not gonna be in a hurry to fix them.
 There are only two reasons why this project is public OSS:

    1. There doesn't seem to be anything else like this out there right now -- sketch-based CAD via programming, with a *real* BREP CAD engine that you can use to make real parts.
 Therefore I though that others might find it useful even with all these limitations.